Gentle Back Pain Relief Exercises You Can Do at Home

 Lie on your back, knees bent, feet flat.
 Press through your heels and lift your hips until your body is a straight line from knees to shoulders.
 Squeeze your glutes hard.
 Lower with control.
 10 repetitions, 2 sets.

-This is the single most important exercise in Margaret's routine.
+This is the single most important exercise in the whole routine.
 Weak glutes = overworked lower back.
 Strong glutes = happy back.

 4. Dead Bug (2 minutes)